janko/rodauth-rails/README.md

   helper_method :current_account
 end
 ```

+This allows us to access the current account in controllers and views:

 ```erb
 <p>Authenticated as: <%= current_account.email %></p>
 ```

 ### Requiring authentication

-Next, we'll likely want to require authentication for certain sections/pages of
+We'll likely want to require authentication for certain parts of our app,
+redirecting the user to the login page if they're not logged in.
+We can do this
-our app.
-We can do this in our Rodauth app's routing block, which helps keep
+in our Rodauth app's routing block, which helps keep the authentication logic
-the authentication logic encapsulated:
+encapsulated:

 ```rb
 # app/lib/rodauth_app.rb